-Donating books to the library
+Donating books to the Library collection

-- Feminist or lesbian fiction
+- Feminist fiction and poetry

-- Poetry, particularly by Scottish women
+- Play texts by women writers

 We also have a wish list of specific books we’d really like to add to our collection: Our book wish list